panda002/Fall-2019-KDD-Project/README.md

  	> Evaluation
  	> Conclusion
       We will conclude from the machine learning models, the impact, pricing has on the demand of the products.
+  > DecisionTree
+      By building a decision tree, we can evaluate decide which type of product to buy from which website based on past data.